stasquatch/stasquatch.github.io/index.md

 I'm acquiring a lot of hats.
 By choice.
 And I love it.

-Currently, I'm a **software developer**.
+Currently, I'm becoming a **software developer**.
 I've got an itch to create, to build, to teach, and to write.
 I also wear the hats of: designer, web developer, marketer, writer, and entrepreneur.

 On this website I aim:
 * to document the programming projects I'm working on;